mloenker/flying-etiquette-data-lit/README.md

 3. "Body height" affects ones' attitude toward seat reclining

-    "Height" and "Is it rude to recline your seat?"
-Anova p-value: 0.19
-    - [ ] Significant Result

     "Height" and "Given the opportunity, would you eliminate the possibility of reclining seats on planes entirely?"
 Anova p-value: 0.017
     - [x] Significant Result

-## Usage
-coming.

-## Contributions
-coming.